kwertyops/byte-of-python/src/function_return_values.md

     while tester < number:
         if number % tester == 0:
-            # We know the answer, so the function teriminates
+            # We now know that tester divides number, so
+            # we know the answer - number is not prime!
-            # returning the result
+            # The function teriminates, returning False
             return False
         else:
             tester += 1